craig10e/tastytrade/strategies/spx_iron_condor_implementation_guide.md

 - **Exit Criteria**:
   - Exit when cost to close exceeds 90% of credit received for at least 2 minutes
   - Let untested sides and wings expire worthless
+- **Position Management**:
+  - Automatically scans for existing iron condor positions at startup
+  - Reconstructs trade details for existing positions
+  - Applies consistent exit rules to both new and existing positions

 ### Setup Instructions